odriverobotics/ODrive/Firmware/README.md

 <!-- /MarkdownTOC -->

-## Configuring parameters
+## Configuring the build
 To correctly operate the ODrive, you need to supply some parameters.
 Some are mandatory, and if supplied incorrectly will cause the drive to malfunction.
-To get good performance you must also tune the drive.

 The first thing to set is your board hardware version, located at the top of [Inc/main.h](Inc/main.h).
 If, for example, you are using the hardware: ODrive v3.2, then you should set it like this:
 ```C